signalfx/signalfx-python-tracing/README.md

   $ SIGNALFX_ENDPOINT_URL='http://MySmartAgent:9080/v1/trace' sfx-py-trace my_application.py
 ```

-**Note: `sfx-py-trace` cannot, at this time, enable auto-instrumentation of Django projects, as the `signalfx_tracing`
+**Note: `sfx-py-trace` cannot, by itself, enable auto-instrumentation of Django projects, as the `signalfx_tracing`
-instrumentor application must still be added to the project settings' installed apps.**
+instrumentor must still be added to the project settings' installed apps.
+Once the application is specified,
+`sfx-py-trace` may be used as described in the [Django instrumentation documentation](./signalfx_tracing/libraries/django_/README.md).**

 This command line script loader will create a Jaeger tracer instance using the access token specified via
 environment variable or argument to report your spans to SignalFx.
 It will then call `auto_instrument()` before